-Re-use can take different forms, including re-use of a general design across different species by instantiating a common pattern, and re-use based on powerful mechanisms for acquiring and using information about the available resources, opportunities and challenges during the development of each individual.
+Re-use can take different forms, including

+-- re-use of a general design across different species by instantiating a common pattern,

+-- re-use based on powerful mechanisms for acquiring and using information about the available resources, opportunities and challenges during the development of each individual.
 The first process happens across evolutionary lineages.

-The second happens within individual organisms in their lifetime, as explained later, in Section 3.3.
+The second happens within individual organisms in their lifetime

 Social/cultural evolution requires intermediate timescales.

 Evolution seems to have produced multi-level design patterns, whose details are filled in incrementally, during creation of instances of the patterns in individual members of a species.

 If all the members live in similar environments that will tend to produce uniform end results.

 However, if the genome is sufficiently abstract, then environments and genomic structures may interact in more complex ways, allowing small variations during development of individuals to cascade into significant differences in the adult organism, as if natural selection had been sped up enormously.
-This was recognised in plants in [11].

 A special case is evolution of an immune system with the ability to develop different immune responses depending on the antigens encountered.
 Another dramatic special case is the recent dramatic cascade of social, economic, and educational changes supported jointly by the human genome and the internet!

-3.2 Changes in developmental trajectories
+CHANGES IN DEVELOPMENTAL TRAJECTORIES

 As living things become more complex, increasingly varied types of information are required for increasingly varied uses.

 The processes of reproduction normally produce new individuals that have seriously under-developed physical structures and behavioural competences.

 Self-development requires physical materials, but it also requires information about what to do with the materials, including disassembling and reassembling chemical structures at a sub-microscopic level and using the products to assemble larger body parts, while constantly providing new materials, removing waste products and consuming energy.

 Some energy is stored and some is used in assembly and other processes.